-Update (September 30, 2019): Dropbox Business teams can now turn on this feature through our early access program by visiting the admin console.
+Update (30 September 2019): Dropbox Business teams can now turn on this feature through our early access programme by visiting the admin console.

-Chances are, you’ve accidentally deleted or saved over an important file at some point in your work life.
-Don’t worry, we’re right there with you—and precisely why we built file recovery and version history into Dropbox.
+Chances are, you’ve accidentally deleted or saved over an important file at some point in your working life.
+Don’t worry, we’re right there with you – and that’s precisely why we built file recovery and version history into Dropbox.

 With Rewind, fixing big accidents with the content in your account is easy.
 Just sign in to dropbox.com and restore your entire account to what it looked like before the mishap.
 You’ll be able to pick the exact point in time you need to revert your account to and undo everything that went wrong all at once.